catapracts/ExerciseProject/README.md

   To make a iosApp and code using Swift
 - Android
   To make a Android App and code using Kotlin
+- certificate
+  To make a Program for certificate test

 3. Plan
 - Update(later)